 - Need a stargazing telescope or binoculars?
 Check out our range of high quality observing equipment recommended by Royal Observatory astronomers:

 Share your astronomy pictures

-Congratulations to Craig Harvey for his stunning image of the supermoon.
-He shared this image on our astrophotography Facebook page and we chose it for March's banner image.
+Congratulations to Mustafa Aydin for his beautiful image of the night sky.
+He shared his image on our astrophotography Facebook page and we chose it for March's banner image.

 See more of the night sky

 Come on an amazing tour of this month's night sky in our Sky Tonight planetarium show delivered live by a Royal Observatory Greenwich astronomer.